cloudvista/vaa/readme.md

 ![](img/vaa-intro2.png)

 ### VistA Application Analytics
-Vist Applicaton Analytics (VAA) provides comprehensive cloud-based capture and analytics of all interactions, transactions, and workflows of all VistA end-user applications, enabling data-driven improvement of efficiency, safety, and workflows of VHA clinical staff.
+Vist Applicaton Analytics (VAA) provides comprehensive cloud-based capture and analytics of all usage, interactions, transactions, and workflows of all VistA end-user applications, enabling data-driven improvement of efficiency, safety, and workflows of VHA clinical staff.

 #### Workflow Capture